ljpatrick/marxpaint/magic/docs/README.txt

            palette.
 (It will be called whenever one of the plguin's Magic tools that accept colors becomes active, or the user picks a new color while such a tool is currently active.)
+         * Uint32 api_version(void)
+           The plugin should return an integer value representing the version of the Tux Paint 'Magic' tool plugin API it was built against.
+           Simply return TP_MAGIC_API_VERSION, which is defined in "tp_magic_api.h", to satisfy this requirement.
          * int init(magic_api * api)
            The plugin should do any initialization here.
 This function is called once, at Tux Paint startup.
 Return '1' if initialization